Legal Framework of MoU (Memorandum of Understanding)

 Facts: Given the dynamically ever-changing mining sector, both parties would more than likely draft and conclude more complex contracts while being bountifully informed of the possible risks involved by entering the MoU.
 The MoU was a declaration that outlined the aspirations of the parties and included some conditions governing the joint endeavours; however, it had no terms that were clear and capable of being enforced.
 It has just followed a series of events wherein parties raised various arguments on the question of whether the MoU can be enforced.
 One party insisted that it was a contract that could be enforced, whereas the other party upheld that it was only an expression of intent.

-Issue: The main issue of the court was whether the MoU in question could be said to be a binding and enforceable agreement between its parties, mainly for the reason that it was more on the objectives than on definite and specific duties, which was more adobe than essence.
+Issue: The main issue of the court was whether the MoU in question could be said to be a binding and enforceable agreement between its parties, mainly for the reason that it was more about the objectives than about definite and specific duties, which was more about the essence than the form.

 Judgment: The court held that the MoU was a non-enforceable one in the absence of some constitutional elements without which the Indian Laws would state it to be an unenforceable agreement, essentially lacking a definition of obligations and a will of parties that would agree to enter into a contract enforceable by law.
 The court held that the MoU was a mere agreement to agree and thus lacked all the elements of a contract.
 This rule restated the principle that although an MoU can be operative ipso facto, it must still have at least the basic constituents of a contract: clear terms and intent to create legal relations with a view to it being enforceable.